-The VA/DoD Clinical Practice Guideline for the Management of Stroke Rehabilitation is divided into seven sections, including topics in rehabilitation in the acute phase, medical rehabilitation problems (e.g. bowel, bladder, stroke prevention), medical comorbidities (e.g. hypertension, cardiac, depression), impairments (e.g. motor, sensory, communication, cognitive), basic and instrumental ADL, the rehabilitation program (e.g. needs, setting, interventions, community re-entry), and discharge from the rehabilitation programme (e.g. medical follow-up).
-The guideline offers three algorithms for the assessment of inpatient rehabilitation, and the assessment for community services.
+The VA/DoD Clinical Practice Guideline for the Management of Stroke Rehabilitation is divided into seven sections, including topics in rehabilitation in the acute phase, medical rehabilitation problems (e.g. bowel, bladder, stroke prevention), medical comorbidities (e.g. hypertension, cardiac, depression), impairments (e.g. motor, sensory, communication, cognitive), basic and instrumental activities of daily living, the rehabilitation program (e.g. needs, setting, interventions, community re-entry), and discharge from the rehabilitation program (e.g. medical follow-up).
+The guideline offers three algorithms for the assessment of inpatient rehabilitation, the re-assessment of inpatient rehabilitation, and the assessment for community services.
 The first algorithm provides a framework for the evaluation of impairments and activity limitations and participation restrictions, medical comorbidities, potential secondary complications, and triage of rehabilitation services.
 The second algorithm assesses functional progress and whether the stroke survivor in inpatient rehabilitation still requires inpatient services.
 The final algorithm assesses the need and environment for community-based rehabilitation services.
-All of the algorithms include the stroke survivor and caregiver in education and decision-making that are central to the patient-centred process.
+All of the algorithms include the stroke survivor and caregiver in education and decision-making that are central to the patient-centered process.

-170 © TOUCH BRIEFINGS 2011
+© TOUCH BRIEFINGS 2011